BC-CSCI1100/Week03/README.md

 ###  Exercises

-Open the accompanying `src` folder and create a new file called `exercises.py`.
+Open the accompanying `src` folder and open the file `exercises.py`.
 Define the following functions.

 1. Write a function `isEven : int -> bool` which when given a call `isEven(n)` returns `True` if `n` is an even number and `False` if `n` is an odd number.